node-red/node-red-nodes/storage/mongodb/README.md

 - a `msg.limit` number,
 - a `msg.skip` number.

+*FindOne* is similar to *Find* but only returns a singular object that matches the query from the `msg.payload`.

+Optionally, you may also (via a function) set

+- a `msg.projection` object to constrain the returned fields,
+- a `msg.sort` object.
+- a `msg.skip` number.

 *Count* returns a count of the number of documents in a collection or matching a query using the `msg.payload` as the query statement.